tsgates/arch-wiki-markdown/wiki/Mediawiki.md

 > Mathematics (texvc)

-Usually installing texvc package and enabling it in config are enough:
+Usually installing texvc and enabling it in the config are enough:

     $wgUseTeX = true;